sarahdini-design/ontario-ed-performance-analysis/README.md

 ## Limitations

-This analysis is based on publicly reported CIHI data and is intended to identify patterns in ED wait-time performance, not to explain why those patterns occurred.
+This analysis is based on publicly reported CIHI data, so it can show where performance gaps appear, but it cannot explain why they happen.

-A few limitations are important when interpreting the results:
+A few limitations are important to keep in mind:

-- The analysis uses corporation-level P90 wait times.
-It does not include patient-level records, so differences in patient acuity, case mix, or individual patient experience could not be examined.
+- The analysis uses corporation-level P90 wait times rather than patient-level data.
+This means I could not look at differences in patient acuity, case mix, or individual patient experience.

-- The peer-group benchmark is based on the median corporation within each hospital peer group.
-It is not volume-weighted, so a smaller and a larger corporation each contribute equally to the benchmark.
+- The peer benchmark is based on the median corporation within each hospital peer group.
+It is not weighted by patient volume, so a small corporation and a large corporation contribute equally to the benchmark.

 - Some physician initial-assessment values were suppressed by CIHI.
-These values were kept as unavailable rather than estimated, which means that a small number of corporations could not be fully classified for persistent initial-assessment gaps.
+I kept these values as missing rather than estimating them, which means a small number of corporations could not be fully classified for persistent initial-assessment gaps.

-- The datasets do not include operational factors such as staffing levels, ED visit volumes, inpatient bed availability, or local capacity constraints.
-For that reason, the analysis cannot determine what caused a corporation to perform above or below its peer benchmark.
+- The datasets do not include operational information such as staffing, ED visit volumes, inpatient bed availability, or local capacity.
+Because of this, the analysis can identify patterns but cannot determine what caused them.

-- The persistent-gap definition used in this project — being above the annual peer-group median in at least 4 of 5 years — is an analytical rule created for this analysis.
-It is not CIHI's official performance classification.
+- The persistent-gap rule used in this project — being above the annual peer-group median in at least 4 of 5 years — was created for this analysis.
+It is separate from CIHI's official performance-comparison methodology.

 - The study covers five fiscal years, from 2020–2021 to 2024–2025.
-Recent changes may therefore need additional years of data before they can be considered a sustained improvement or deterioration.
+More years of data would be needed to know whether recent changes are temporary or part of a longer-term shift.

 ## Final Recommendations